SL041093/Academic-Website/content/project/example/index.md

 <span style="font-size: medium;"> 4.
 PCA was performed to reduce 17 SDG variables to six principal components, retaining 83% of variance, aiding in pattern identification. </span>

 **Implementation & Outcome**
 <span style="font-size: medium;"> The study identified which SDGs significantly differentiate high and low-performing countries.
-Below are the visualizations generated as part of the exploratory data analysis.
-For more details on this project, please click on the Github link at the top of this page.</span>
+Below are the visualizations generated as part of the exploratory data analysis. </span>
 ![](/Code5_201.jpg)
 ![](/Code6_201.jpg)
 ![](/Code7_201.jpg)

+**For more details on this project, please click on the Github link at the top of this page.**